-Assessment, recording and reporting
+Assessment and recording

-Cf Assessment, Recording and Reporting Policy.
+Please see Assessment, Recording and Reporting Policy.

 Celebrating achievement

 Achievement is celebrated in display and performance through:

 - Pupils are given the opportunity to have their work displayed throughout the school year; - Particular effort is rewarded by the use of House Points, Merits and Good Shows; - Events, such as concerts, drama, exhibitions and sporting events are seen as opportunities for all pupils to demonstrate their achievements.